-Edit.
-Say "subparagraphs (a)(3) and (4)".

-- (1) Small customer-generators shall have a single meter capable of recording the customer's net engery usage and that measures both the customer's use from the distribution utility and the production from the customer's generation facility, except as provided for in paragraphs (3) and (4) below.
-Small customer-generators shall not be required to pay for the installation of this meter; - (2) Large customer-generators shall have a bi-directional metering system that records the total amount of electricity that the customer takes from the distribution utility and the production from the customer's generation facility.
+- Except as provided for in subparagraphs (c) (3) and (45) below, small customer-generators shall have a single net meter that internally measures the inflow and outflow of electricity such that the net electricity usage or production can be periodically read.
+Small customergenerators shall not be required to pay for the installation of this meter; - (2) Large customer-generators shall have a bi-directional metering system that records the total amount of electricity that the customer takes from the distribution utility and the total outflow of electricity to the distribution grid.
 Such meter shall record measurements instantaneously or over intervals of an hour or less.
-Large customer-generators shall pay for the installation of the bi-directional meter;

-Edit.
-Say

-"(a)(3) or

-(4)".
-But "(a)

-(3) and (4)"

-seems more

-correct, as

-used in (a)(1).

-- (3) (d) Notwithstanding (e) above, A distribution utility may install an additional meter or meters to monitor the flow of electricity in each direction may be installed, for a small customer-generator, provided that it is not at the expense of the small customer-generator unless the additional metering is requested by the small customer-generator. - (4) (e)-If the output of the customer-generator's facility will be measured for the purposes of recording renewable energy output under RSA 362-F:A, a second meter measuring the flow of electricity from the facility may be installed at the customer-generator's expense-; and - (5) (f)-If an additional meter or meters are installed, as described in (e3) or (4) above, the net energy metering calculation shall yield the same result as when a single meter is used, pursuant to RSA 362-A:9.
+Large customer-generators shall pay for the installation of the bi-directional metering system; - (3) A distribution utility may install an additional meter or meters to monitor the flow of electricity in each direction for a small customer-generator, provided that it is not at the expense of the small customer-generator unless the additional metering is requested by the small customer-generator;

-(b)-
+(4) A distribution utility may install a net meter that measures energy usage or production at intervals of an hour or less, provided that it is not at the expense of the small customergenerator unless the interval meter is requested by the small customer-generator; Edit.
+These subparagraph numbers should be annotated, as they were formerly (4) and (5),

+(5) If the output of the customer-generator's facility will be measured for the purposes of recording renewable energy output under RSA 362-F, a second meter measuring the flow of electricity from the facility may be installed at the customer-generator's expense; and

+(6) If an additional meter or meters are installed, as described in subparagraphs (c) (3) or (45) above, the net energy metering calculation shall yield the same result as when a single meter is used, pursuant to RSA 362-A:9.

-- (h) Each electric distribution utility shall, pursuant to RSA 362-A:9, offer net energy metering to each customer generator on terms which shall be identical, with respect to rates, rate structure, and periodic charges, to the contract or tariff to which the same customer generator would be assigned if such customer generator was not a customer generator. - (d) A customer-generator shall be billed for electricity under the same rate schedule that such customer-generator would be billed if they had no generation.
+(d) A customer-generator shall be billed for electricity under the same rate schedule that such customer-generator would be billed if it had no generation.

-Edit.
-Use "he or she" or "the customer-generator."

-Edit.
-Replace comma with period.

-- (ie) Competitive Eelectricity suppliers registered under RSA 374-F:7 may voluntarily determine the terms, conditions, and prices under which they will agree to provide generation supply to and purchase net generation output from customer-generators, however, electricity suppliers who provide default energy service to such a customer generator shall only bill for the net energy supplied as calculated in accordance with (h) above, pursuant to RSA 362-A:9.
-Unclear.
-Do you mean "measured in kilowatt-hours"? - (if) Pursuant to RSA 362-A:9, the following shall apply to net energy measurement for small customer-generators billed on a rate schedule that is not time based:
+(e) Competitive electricity suppliers registered under RSA 374-F:7 may voluntarily determine the terms, conditions, and prices under which they will agree to provide generation supply to and purchase net generation output from customer-generators.

-Edit.
-Insert "kilowatthours", and place acronym in parentheses. as this is the first use of "kWh".
+(f) Prior to the effective date of these rules, where the electricity generated by the customer-generator exceeds the electricity supplied by the electric-grid, the customer-generator shall be oredited over subsequent billing periods for the excess kilowatt hours (kWh) generated.
+Puc 903.02-(g) through (p) shall apply to eustomer-generators for surplus electricity fed into the distribution system that accumulates after the effective date of these rules.

+(gf) Pursuant to RSA 362-A:9, the following shall apply to net energy measurement for small customer-generators billed on a rate schedule that is not time based:

-- (1) The net energy produced or consumed on a monthly basis shall be measured in accordance with normal metering practices; - (2) -Charges that are not based on kWh, including the customer charge and demand (kW) based charges, shall be billed in accordance with the applicable rate schedule: - (23) Where the electricity supplied to the customer-generator over the electric distribution system exceeds the electricity generated supplied to the distribution system by the customergenerator during the billing period, the customer-generator shall be billed based on the net energy supplied for distribution services and other charges in accordance with this section and standard applicable rates; and Edit. "shall be".
+(1) The net energy produced or consumed on a monthly basis shall be measured in accordance with normal metering practices;

+(2) Charges that are not based on kWh, including the customer charge and demand based charges, shall be billed in accordance with the applicable rate schedule;

+(3) Where the electricity supplied to the customer-generator over the electric distribution system exceeds the electricity supplied to the distribution system by the customer-generator during the billing period, the customer-generator shall be billed based on the net energy supplied in accordance with the applicable rate schedule, net of any credits pursuant to Puc 903.02(g)(5) a. below; and